google/WebFundamentals/src/content/en/fundamentals/push-notifications/display-a-notification.md

 the action button had been clicked (We'll look into this more in the next section).

 In the example above I've defined 4 actions to illustrate that you can define more actions than will be displayed.
-If you want to know the number actions that will be displayed by the browser you can check `Notification.maxActions`, which is used in the body text in the demo.
+If you want to know the number actions that will be displayed by the browser, you can check `Notification.maxActions`, which is used in the body text in the demo.

-On desktop the action button icons display their colors (See the pink doughnut above).
+On desktop, the action button icons display their colors (see the pink doughnut above).

-On Android Marshmallow the icons are colored to match the system color scheme:
+On Android Marshmallow, the icons are colored to match the system color scheme:

 ![Notification with actions on Chrome for Android.](./images/notification-screenshots/mobile/chrome-actions-m.png){: .center-image }

 Chrome will hopefully change it's behavior on desktop to match Android (i.e. apply the appropriate color scheme to make the icons match the system look and feel).
-In the meantime you can match Chrome's text color by making your icons have a color of "#333333"..
+In the meantime, you can match Chrome's text color by making your icons have a color of "#333333".

-On Android Nougat the action icons aren't shown at all.
+On Android Nougat, the action icons aren't shown at all.

-It's also worth calling out that that icons look crisp on Android but **not** on desktop.
+It's also worth calling out that icons look crisp on Android but **not** on desktop.

 The best size I could get to work on desktop Chrome was 24px x 24px.
 This sadly looks out of place on Android.